 If you have taken up an education loan or student loan from a financial institution, you are eligible for a tax deduction on the interest you pay.
 This deduction can be availed for yourself, spouse, children or a student whose legal guardianship is vested in you.
 The best part about Section 80E is that there is no limit on the amount eligible for a deduction.
 However, this deduction is applicable only on education loans taken for higher education.

 To encourage the spirit of charity, the Indian government allows tax deductions on charitable contributions.
 As an Indian taxpayer, you are eligible for this deduction under Section 80G of the Income Tax Act.
 You can claim this deduction irrespective of your income source (i.e. legal earnings).
 However, make sure to furnish a stamped receipt as proof of donations while filing for tax returns.

 You can claim a tax deduction under Section 80GG of the Income Tax Act if you are staying in a rented accommodation.
 However, this deduction is only applicable to salaried employees who do not get House Rent Allowance (HRA) from their employers as part of their salaries.

-With Finserv Markets, buying a health insurance policy online is easy, convenient and a completely hassle-free process.
+With Finserv MARKETS, buying a health insurance policy online is easy, convenient and a completely hassle-free process.
 So why wait?
-Head over to our website and buy a health insurance policy for yourself and your loved ones, today!
+Head over to our website and buy a health plan for yourself and your loved ones, today!